phenix3

 We must deliver higher quality and higher practicality; that is just a fact of life.

-Add new talent, skills and competencies
+Improve the following text: Add new talent, skills and competencies

 Technical tax advice must be implemented in systems, processes and controls.
-Instructions must be given to people who are outside of the tax function.
+Instructions must be given to people who are outside the tax function.
 Data has to be analyzed in an efficient and effective manner not only to measure the past but as well to predict the future.
 Alignment with the business is essential for the tax function to plan in a timely manner and to avoid future firefighting.

 The indirect tax profession has been an individual sport for a very long time.
-The profession is still about the individual’s technical tax strength and personal practical experience, and the future generation of advisors are often trained by that individual.
+The profession is still about the individual’s technical tax strength and personal practical experience, and the future generation of advisers are often trained by that individual.

 Get the right people in the right roles